nearform/titus/docs/developers/packages/titus-frontend/README.md

   <Story id='loader--default'/>
 </Preview>
 ```
-`Preview` and `Story` are component provided by the addon.
+The `Preview` and `Story` components are provided by the addon.
 We pass the `id` of the story to the `Story` component to show it.
+This makes visual regression testing easy.
 Alternatively, we could import the component and put that within a story too.
-But, the way we do this makes testing for visual regressions easier.

-### Visually testing components
+### Visually Test Components
-We use [`@storybook/addon-storyshots`](https://www.npmjs.com/package/@storybook/addon-storyshots) for visually testing UI components.
-The great thing about this is that it's handled for you out of the box.
-Every component story has a screenshot generated for it at test.
+We use [`@storybook/addon-storyshots`](https://www.npmjs.com/package/@storybook/addon-storyshots) to visually test UI components.
+It is handled for you out of the box.
+StoryShots generates a screenshot for every component story.
 You don't need to write these tests.
-Storyshots will work out what needs to be screenshotted.
+StoryShots works out what screenshots it needs.

-If visual differences are found that go above a defined threshold, the test fails.
-You are then pointed towards a local file which will show you a visual diff for where a potential regression may have crept in.
+If StoryShot finds visual differences above a defined threshold, the test fails.
+A local file shows the visual differences where potential regressions may have crept in.

-Initial screenshots are created by running tests with the `update` flag using `npm run test -- -u`.
-Do be aware though that this will make all tests pass.
+You can create initial screenshots by running tests with the `update` flag using `npm run test -- -u`. **Note:** Be aware this makes all tests pass.

-### Behavioural testing components
+### Behavioural Test Components
-We use [`@storybook/addon-storyshots-puppeteer`](https://www.npmjs.com/package/@storybook/addon-storyshots-puppeteer) for testing component behavior.
+We use [`@storybook/addon-storyshots-puppeteer`](https://www.npmjs.com/package/@storybook/addon-storyshots-puppeteer) to test component behaviour.
 For example, "If I click this, does this happen?".
-Much like how we visually test components, we can do the same but with the addition of the Puppeteer API.
-This enables us to do things like, take a screenshot, click a button, take another screenshot.
+It is similar to how we visually test components, but with the addition of the Puppeteer API.
+This enables us to do things like, take a screenshot, click a button and take another screenshot.
 We are alerted of any visual differences where things might not have worked as expected.

-Here's a test that tests validation messages appear when trying to log in with no credentials.
+Below is a test to check validation messages appear if logging in without credentials:
 ```
 export const Default = () => <LoginForm />
 Default.story = {